DP-LDMs: Differentially Private Latent Diffusion Models: Introduction

 \section{Introduction}

-A flurry of recent work highlights the tension between increasingly powerful diffusion models and data privacy, e.g., \cite{wu2023membership, carlini2023extracting, tang2023membership, hu2023membership, Duan23membershipInferenceAttacks, Matsumoto23MembershipInference, Somepalli_2023_CVPR} among many.
-These papers commonly conclude that diffusion models are extremely good at memorizing training data, leaking more than twice as much training data as GANs \cite{carlini2023extracting}.
-This raises the question on how diffusion models should be responsibly deployed.
+A flurry of recent work highlights the tension between increasingly powerful diffusion models and data privacy, e.g., \citep{wu2023membership, carlini2023extracting, tang2023membership, hu2023membership, Duan23membershipInferenceAttacks, Matsumoto23MembershipInference, Somepalli_2023_CVPR} among many.
+These papers commonly conclude that diffusion models are extremely good at memorizing training data, leaking more than twice as much training data as GANs \citep{carlini2023extracting}.
+This raises the question of how diffusion models should be responsibly deployed. \citet{carlini2023extracting} seek to use differential privacy as a remedy for the memorization problem, but their attempt was unsuccessful due to the scalability issues of differential privacy.
+Our paper provides a practical and scalable fine-tuning routine for diffusion models with differential privacy guarantees to avoid generating identical images to those in the private dataset.

-To tackle the privacy concerns, \citet{nvidia_DPDM} propose to use DP-SGD \cite{DP_SGD} when training DMs.
+To tackle the privacy concerns, \citet{nvidia_DPDM} propose to use DP-SGD \citep{DP_SGD} when training DMs, creating a method called \textit{DPDM}.
 However, DP trained DMs yield rather underwhelming performance when evaluated on datasets such as CIFAR10 and CelebA.
-Recently, \citet{deepmind_DPDM} propose to pretrain a large diffusion-based generator using public data, then fine-tune it with private data for a relatively small number of epochs using DP-SGD.
-This method currently achieves state-of-the-art performance on CIFAR10 images generated from DP-fine-tuned DMs.
+Recently, \citet{deepmind_DPDM} proposed a method, which is often referred to as \textit{DP-Diffusion}, to pre-train a large diffusion-based generator using public data, then fine-tune it with private data for a relatively small number of epochs using DP-SGD.

+In this paper, our goal is to further improve the performance of DP-fine-tuned DMs.
+To achieve this, we build on \textit{latent diffusion models (LDMs)} \citep{LDM}, which uses a pre-trained autoencoder to map the high-dimensional pixels to the so-called \textit{latent variables}, which enter into the diffusion model.
+The latent diffusion model defined on the lower-dimensional latent space has a significantly lower number of parameters to fine-tune than the diffusion model defined on the pixel space.